Fungal arthritis is swelling and irritation (inflammation) of a joint by a fungal infection. It is also called mycotic arthritis.

 Causes

 Fungal arthritis is a rare condition.
 It can be caused by any of the invasive types of fungi.
-The infection can result from an infection in another organ, such as the lungs and travel to a joint through the bloodstream.
-A joint can also become infected during a surgery.
-People with weakened immune systems who travel or live in areas where the fungi are common, are more susceptible to most causes of fungal arthritis.
+The infection can result from an infection in another organ, such as the lungs which travels to a joint through the bloodstream.
+A joint can also become infected during a surgery or injury.
+People with weakened immune systems who travel or live in areas where specific fungi are common, are more susceptible to most causes of fungal arthritis.

 Conditions that can cause fungal arthritis include: